 LinkedIn Lead Gen Forms is a great way to generate B2B leads for your business.
 It makes campaign forms easier to fill and this helps to improve campaign performances.

-Integrating LinkedIn Lead Gen Forms with third-party tools through LeadsBridge such as Pardot, Google Sheets, and Email Notification will help you reach your leads with perfect timing and follow up with them as soon as they come into your marketing funnel.
+Integrating LinkedIn Lead Gen Forms with third-party tools through LeadsBridge, such as Pardot, Google Sheets, and Email Notifications, will help you reach your leads at the perfect time and follow up with them as soon as they come into your marketing funnel.